reptile18/Workout-Tracker/README.md

 Each time, watch the dashboard update with the exercise details.

-Click the New Workout button again to discard the last workout and create a new set of exercises.
+Click the New Workout button again to discard the last workout and create a new exercise.
+Returning to the home screen, you should see the last workout has been updated with the newest workout with all the old workout information now hidden.

 ## Testing
 To start the app with test data populated, run